gabriellemalate/MoodMemory/README.md

 MoodMemory is a mood tracking (and eventually, memory logging) application that allows users to log & view mood patterns with ease.
 MoodMemory provides users a platform to manage their memory and mood with clarity in a painless way.

-It is for mobile use in this submission, but *nice to have*: it will be available with responsive design to tablet and desktop sizes
+It is available in all screen sizes with responsive design.

 ### Problem